nnannatu/nnannatu/README.md

-# Full Stack Developer - Nnanna Atu
+# Backend Developer - Nnanna Atu

 Welcome to my GitHub profile!
-I'm a seasoned Full Stack developer with extensive experience in building web solutions from start to finish.
+I'm a seasoned backend developer with extensive experience in building web solutions from start to finish.
 Whether you need a dynamic web app, an e-commerce site, or a robust and scalable back-end system, I have the expertise to deliver.

 ## Technologies & Expertise